Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Method

 \subsection{Low-Rank Adaptation for Long Videos}

 \lblsect{Low-Rank Adaptation for Long Videos}

 \looseness=-1 Although we employ an efficient attention mechanism, the pre-trained model was originally trained on short videos.
 Recent works~\cite{zhao2025riflex} have explored training-free methods for extending generation to longer videos, but their performance remains limited due to length distribution mismatch.
-Training directly on long videos, meanwhile, is computationally prohibitive in both time and memory. \method alleviates this challenge by reducing the training time complexity to $\bOnlogn$.
+Training directly on long videos, meanwhile, is computationally prohibitive. \method alleviates this challenge by reducing the training time complexity to $\bOnlogn$.
 Importantly, it preserves critical inter-token relations in the softmax attention, allowing the original pre-trained weights to remain largely intact.
-As a result, only minimal fine-tuning is required.
-Therefore, to further minimize training overhead, we incorporate low-rank adapters (LoRA)~\cite{hulora,chenlonglora} into the attention mechanism.
+Thus, only minimal fine-tuning is required.
+To further minimize training overhead, we incorporate low-rank adapters (LoRA)~\cite{hulora,chenlonglora} into the attention mechanism.
 Specifically, LoRA is applied to the query, key, value, and output projections of the attention layers, enabling efficient fine-tuning with significantly reduced memory and computational costs.
-Empirically, we find that LoRA fine-tuning with \method not only minimizes overhead but also improves video quality by refining only the most critical weights and concentrating attention more effectively.
+Empirically, we find that LoRA fine-tuning with \method not only minimizes overhead but also improves video quality by refining only the most critical weights and attention more effectively.
 See \sect{Ablation Study} for detailed results.